greg-raven/grus/_posts/2010-12-02-lewis-no-to-dream-act-amnesty.md

 According to every single news outlet, House Speaker Nancy Pelosi wants to try one more time to force the DREAM Act amnesty on the American people, even though the vast majority of Americans oppose giving any amnesty to illegal aliens.
 Please prove you care about the 22 million Americans who cannot find a job by opposing the DREAM Act amnesty.

-With people up to age 34 qualifying, the DREAM Act amnesty will apply to more than just teens, not to mention its fraud-prone “humanitarian” and “family unity” exceptions.
+With people up to age 34 qualifying, the DREAM Act amnesty will apply to more than just teens, not to mention its fraud-prone "humanitarian" and "family unity" exceptions.

-Once DREAM amnesty citizens are over 21 — again, many of those who would qualify for amnesty are already that age or older! — they can bring their immigration law-breaking parents back into the U.S. (or keep them here legally after years of avoiding deportation).
+Once DREAM amnesty citizens are over 21 --- again, many of those who would qualify for amnesty are already that age or older! --- they can bring their immigration law-breaking parents back into the U.S. (or keep them here legally after years of avoiding deportation).
 The chief criminals will be rewarded after all.
-And due to chain migration, the amnestied “teens” can petition for their aunts, uncles, cousins and grandparents to get permanent U.S. residency as well.
+And due to chain migration, the amnestied "teens" can petition for their aunts, uncles, cousins and grandparents to get permanent U.S. residency as well.

 Any attempt to force this amnesty on the American people during a lame duck session of Congress would be akin to placing a dagger in the back of every one of the 22 million unemployed Americans.
 It would make it much more difficult for these Americans to find a job.